 Ending Fatigue: The moment where Luther gives his cruise tickets to his neighbors would have made a nice note for the film to go out on.
 Unfortunately it drags on way past this point, and before the actual ending we get more bits including another neighbor being stuck on the Kranks' roof, the robber getting loose and then being caught by Luther, and the aforementioned Big Lipped Alligator Moment.

 Heartwarming Moment: As bad as this movie is, one moment that stands out from the rest.
 Luther offering the cruise tickets to his neighbor, Walt, and his dying wife as a Christmas present for them.

 Informed Wrongness: In the end the audience is somehow supposed to agree with the neighbours that the Kranks are being selfish in wanting to celebrate the holidays on their own terms and not be bullied into conforming with everyone else over a tacky competition.
-Luther insisting that they not even give any money to charity seems to have been thrown it explicitly to make this go down easier.
+Luther insisting that they not even give any money to charity/the church seems to have been thrown it explicitly to make this go down easier.

 Mood Whiplash: The news of a neighbor coming down with cancer for the third time or of Blair's marriage to a man she only just met are quickly glossed over as the madness on the block carries on.